 Happy New Year!
 It’s that time of the year!
 The beginning of a new time.
 A time for reevaluating our past year and making new goals, new resolutions, and new commitments.
 Many of us make resolutions about health and wellness, which can be particularly daunting after weeks of holiday feasting.
 One of my goals every year is cutting back my intake of sweets and overcoming sugar cravings, which I found to be a very daunting task, but along the way, I’ve learned many important things about our relationship with sugar and tips on how to say no to sugar.Read More›

 We are almost halfway done with winter!
 Only a few more weeks left, and hopefully we won’t have anymore crazy cold bursts like we did at the beginning of 2018.
-Even though the temperatures have gone up a bit, winter is still in full swing and we still need to protect ourselves from the winter weather and try our best to stay healthy with the season.Read More›
+Even though the temperatures have gone up a bit, winter is still in full swing and we still need to protect ourselves from the cold weather and keep doing what’s necessary to stay healthy in winter.Read More›

 Have you ever wondered how one plant (Camellia sinensis) can be crafted into a near infinite number of varieties of tea?
 Or have you found yourself curious about tea culture prior to the English teapot and beyond today’s ubiquitous tea bags?

 We hope you enjoy this first chapter of our current work-in-progress: an educational series exploring and demystifying Chinese teas, as well as the rich culture behind them.
 This post will begin with an introduction to the plant, examining its cultivation as well as how terroir influences the final product.
 Future posts will examine harvesting, processing, and eventually take us on a complete journey through the subtle differences between each type of tea and their known benefits.Read More›